 6) .EPS

-Good for 3-D imaging, large banners, and vector graphics.
+This photo file format is good for 3-D imaging, large banners, and vector graphics.

 EPS is short for Encapsulated Postscript.
 These files are like PDFs and TIFFS, as they are good for making banners or large print graphics.